 Correlating traffic from across the network not only enables NDR to detect anomalous activity to uncover threats but also streamlines forensic investigation after the security incident.
 By being able to chain the malicious activities together, security analysts can trace the attack step-by-step back to the point of entry and find out the root cause of the attack.
 This is critical for threat hunting to remove any residual threats and remediate any weaknesses that enabled the threat to penetrate and spread through the network, thus preventing future exploitation of the same weaknesses.

 Protect IoT Devices

-IoT, short for the internet of things, are a category of devices that can connect to the internet other than conventional devices like PCs, laptops, and mobiles phones.
+IoT, short for the Internet of Things, is a category of devices that can connect to the Internet other than conventional devices like PCs, laptops, and mobile phones.
 IoT devices such as smart light bulbs, thermostats, and printers are gaining popularity in offices.
 Industrial and medical IoT devices are also being widely adopted.
 The problem with IoT devices is that most contain vulnerabilities and don’t have the computing resources to be installed with endpoint security software.
 As a result, IoT devices are increasingly being exploited by threat actors to gain network access.
 NDR is equipped to protect IoT devices in two ways: first, to detect their presence on the network (IoT devices are often not reported to IT and become shadow assets), and second, to detect anomalous behavior to and from IoT devices.

 Look for an NDR solution that provides network-wide visibility.
 Visibility of all network traffic means IT teams are able to analyze and monitor for threats with more accuracy, and the automated security functions reduce the number of false positive alerts IT teams must deal with.
 The faster traffic is monitored and analyzed, the less likely it is that malware will move through the network.
 As many industries are adopting a cloud-first approach to digital transformation and network security, look for an NDR solution that is cloud-ready and can work in multi-cloud environments.